fwupd/fwupd/plugins/jabra-gnp/README.md

 ## Introduction

-This plugin is used to firmware update some Jabra devices.
+This plugin is used to firmware update for some Jabra devices (refer to the `jabra-gnp.quirk` file for more information).
+Notably this excludes devices supported by the `jabra` plugin, as well as 1st edition Jabra Evolve (non-SE) devices and the corresponding Jabra Link connectors.

 ## GUID Generation